-Configuring Thin Client for use with and
+Configuring Coverity Thin Client for use with Bridge CLI and Polaris

 In some cases, you need to provide additional information about your project to make static analysis effective.

-In some cases, you need to provide capture settings to Thin Client.
-You can provide these settings in a configuration file (usually named coverity.yaml
+In some cases, you need to provide capture settings to Coverity Thin Client.
+You can provide these settings in a configuration file (usually named coverity.yaml), or by passing additional arguments in the CLI when you run a scan.

 This guide includes example snippets and resources you can use to create a configuration file.